kaif-00z/AutoAnimeBot/README.md

 ### v0.0.8
 - Shifted To Mongo Database.
-- Chnaged Hashing Algo To SHA256.
+- Changed Hashing Algo To SHA256.
 - Added About Command.

 ### v0.0.7